scarletbright/avalanche-docs/docs/v1.0/en/references/platform-transaction-serialization.md

 ## StakeableLockIn

 A StakeableLockIn is a staked and locked input.
+The StakeableLockIn can only fund StakeableLockOuts with the same address until its locktime has passed.

 #### What StakeableLockIn Contains